grame-cncm/faust/tools/faust2appls/README.md

 * `faust2raqt <file.dsp>` : create a RTAudio/QT application for each input file

+* `faust2sc.py <file.dsp>` : create a SuperCollider plugin including class files and help files for the input file.
+This is a python rewrite of `faust2supercollider` and `faust2sc`.

 * `faust2supercollider <file.dsp>` : create a SuperCollider plugin for each input file

 * `faust2vst <file.dsp>` : create a VST plugin for each input file